-Figure 6: Proposed Template Showing Overlap into Piping Plover Critical Habitat
+Shore Protection Project 2014-2015 Renourishment Figure 6: Proposed Template Showing Overlap into Piping Plover Critical Habitat

-The beach will be tilled and monitored for sand compaction and beach profile immediately after construction (2015/2016) and monitored for three years after construction (2016-2018/2019), including the first winter/spring following completion of construction, to determine post-nourishment compaction and need for additional removal of escarpments.
-Only areas of compaction greater than 500 cone penetrometer index units (cpu), including escarpments greater than 18 inches high by 100 feet long, need to be mechanically tilled or leveled.
-Escarpments that are not compacted should not be mechanically leveled regardless of their size as they do not present a problem to sea turtles.
+The beach will be tilled and monitored for sand compaction and beach profile immediately after construction and monitored for four years after construction, including the first winter/spring following completion of construction, to determine post-nourishment compaction and dimensions of any escarpments inside the template.
+Only areas of compaction greater than 500 cone penetrometer index units (cpu) need to be mechanically tilled.
 Compaction testing will be conducted by qualified USACE personnel and GA DNR biologists.
-After the 2008 renourishment the beach was tilled in March 2009 and March 2010.
-Compaction testing in March 2011 did not indicate tilling was necessary.
+After the 2008 renourishment, the beach was tilled in March 2009 and March 2010.
+Compaction testing in March 2011 indicated that tilling was not necessary.
 Tilling was conducted in April 2012.

 The material needed for the proposed alternatives will be excavated from the borrow area and placed on the beach areas by hydraulic cutterhead pipeline dredge.
 The 1997 National Marine Fisheries Service Biological Opinion on hopper dredging in the southeast found that hopper dredging was much more likely than pipeline dredging to result in adverse impacts to sea turtles and sturgeon.
 The use of a hydraulic cutterhead pipeline dredge would minimize potential adverse impacts to sea turtles and sturgeon.
 Conditions to avoid potential adverse impacts to threatened and endangered species that might occur in the general project area will be added to any contract issued for the work.
-These conditions are explained in detail in Section E4.20.2 of this EA and in Appendix C, Biological Assessment of Threatened and Endangered Species (BATES) and the 2008 Biological Opinion (BO) from USFWS, Appendix D.
+These conditions are explained in detail in Section 4.20.2 of this EA, in Appendix C, Biological Assessment of Threatened and Endangered Species (BATES), and the 2014 Biological Opinion (BO) from the USFWS, Appendix D.

-E.3.00.
+3.00.
 ENVIRONMENTAL SETTING WITHOUT THE PROJECT

-E.3.01.
+3.01.
 LOCATION